OpenFunscripter/OFS/lib/tinyfiledialogs/README.txt

 |___________________________________________________________________________________|

 - This is not for ios nor android (it works in termux though).
-- The code is pure C, perfectly compatible with C++.
+- The files can be renamed with extension ".cpp" as the code is 100% compatible C C++ (just comment out << extern "C" >> in the header file)
-- windows is fully supported from XP to 10 (maybe even older versions)
+- Windows is fully supported from XP to 10 (maybe even older versions)
 - C# & LUA via dll, see files in the folder EXTRAS
 - OSX supported from 10.4 to latest (maybe even older versions)
 - Do not use " and ' as the dialogs will be display with a warning